moolen/glitchlock/README.md

         censors text on the image
   -debug
         debug mode, hit ESC to exit
-  -in string
-        read image from file
-  -out string
-        write glitch image to file as png
   -pieces int
         divices the screen into n pieces.
 Must be >0 (default 10) -pixelate int